Dahabiya Nile Cruise: Top 18 Things to Know Before You Go

 Dahabiya under sail

-Forget mega-ships; dahabiyas usually have 4–8 cabins, and they’re seriously charming.
+Dahabiyas usually have 4–8 cabins, and they’re seriously charming.
 Our boat had 4 cabins and 1 suite for a maximum of 10 guests, and we had 8 guests on our sailing.
-The cabins have en-suite bathrooms, air conditioning that actually works, and views of the Nile right out your window!
-We splurged on the panoramic suite at the back, which had the best views and an enormous terrace.
-If you can swing it, go for the suite—it’s was absolutely worth it for the views (and larger room).
+The cabins on our dahabiya had en-suite bathrooms, air conditioning, and views of the Nile right out your window!
+We splurged on the panoramic suite at the back, which was the biggest room and had an enormous terrace.
+If you can swing it, go for the suite!

 our panoramic deck on the suite on the dahabiya Nile cruise in Egypt